All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 MOTS-c functions by regulating glucose metabolism, enhancing insulin sensitivity, and promoting mitochondrial biogenesis.
 Studies in both animal models and preliminary human trials show improvements in exercise capacity, metabolic flexibility, and age-related metabolic decline (Reynolds et al., Nature Communications, 2021).

-Ideal Patient Profile: Active individuals seeking metabolic optimization and exercise performance enhancement alongside longevity benefits.
+Ideal Patient Profile: Active individuals seeking metabolic improvement and exercise performance enhancement alongside longevity benefits.
 Particularly suitable for patients with metabolic syndrome, insulin resistance, or those wanting to maximize the anti-aging benefits of exercise and nutrition interventions.

 Verified Pricing: MOTS-c therapy ranges from $200-300 monthly for standard dosing protocols (5-10mg, 2-3 times weekly).
 Some providers offer bulk pricing for quarterly supplies, reducing monthly costs to $180-250 (pricing verified March 2026).